Repository Structure

 The policy directory houses all of LEMDO’s policy files.
 We plan to move these files to the LEMDO anthology and retire this directory.

-The sch directory houses the schema (rule-sets that govern how we work in Oxygen) and files like lemdo.odd.
-The schema and Schematron housed in this directory determine how you are supposed to encode your play, catches your encoding mistakes, and prompts you to correct them.
+The sch folder houses the schema (rule-sets that govern how we work in Oxygen) and files like lemdo.odd.
+The schema and Schematron housed in this folder determine how you are supposed to encode your play, catches your encoding mistakes, and prompts you to correct them.

-The templates directory houses templates of files that you can use to create new files.
-Learn more about our template files in Use LEMDOʼs Oxygen Templates
+The templates folder houses templates of files that you can use to create new files.
+Learn more about our template files in Use LEMDO’s Oxygen Templates

 The Texts Directory

 The most important directory for editors and remediators is texts.
 This directory houses all of the editions.
-Each edition has its own portfolio.
-Learn more about the specific structure of edition portfolios in Editions.
+Each edition has its own directory.
+Learn more about the specific structure of edition directories in Edition Directories.

-The texts_shared directory contains files that are shared bewteen different editions (currently the series statement for the LEMDO Hornbooks print series).
+The texts_shared folder contains files that are shared bewteen different editions (currently the series statement for the LEMDO Hornbooks print series).

 The Tools Directory